sweet-spr18/feasta/phase1/system-features-draft.md

 > * REQ-5: When the account already exists, the app will display "This account already exists.
 Please sign in instead."
 The message will disappear when the user taps outside of it.

  ## Log in
-#### Description and Priority
+### Description and Priority
   The user will log in with their verified email

-#### Stimulus/Response Sequences
+### Stimulus/Response Sequences
-  User opens app,
+ * User opens app,
-  enters verified email,
+ * User enters verified email,
-  app opens to homepage with locations
+ * App opens to homepage with locations

-  OR
+ #### OR

-  User opens app,
+ * User opens app,
-  Home page since your log-in is remembered
+ * Home page loads since user is already logged in from previous use

-#### Functional Requirements
+### Functional Requirements
   FEASTA must be downloaded and installed
   User must enter .edu email

  ## Browse by location
-#### Description and Priority
+### Description and Priority
   The user will select a building on campus to see events taking place there

-#### Stimulus/Response Sequences
+### Stimulus/Response Sequences
-  User opens app,
+ * User opens app,
-  app opens to homepage with locations
+ * App opens to homepage with locations
-  User clicks on the location they want
+ * User taps on the location they want
-  Feed of events appear for that place
+ * Feed of events appear for that location (only events taking place in that building)

-#### Functional Requirements
+### Functional Requirements
     FEASTA must be downloaded and installed
-    User must enter .edu email

 ##  Search by keyword
 #### Description and Priority
   The user enters a food related word and results containing that word are returned

 #### Stimulus/Response Sequences
-  User opens app,
+ * User opens app,
-  Clicks search icon on the left
+ * User taps search icon on the top
-  Enters word into search box, clicks enter
+ * User enters word into search box, clicks enter
-  All events mentioning that word appear
+ * All events mentioning that word appear, if none exist, user will see "No results match your search"

 #### Functional Requirements
-    FEASTA must be downloaded and installed
+  *  FEASTA must be downloaded and installed
-    User must enter .edu email

  ## Select event
 #### Description and Priority
   The user selects an event to view from the search results or location listings

 #### Stimulus/Response Sequences
-  After searching or selecting location, user views a list of events Click on one
+ * After searching or selecting location, user views a list of events
+ * User selects one
-  New screen opens with all details of the event, additional photos (?) and comments
+ * New screen opens with all details of the event, additional photos (?) and comments

 #### Functional Requirements
-    FEASTA must be downloaded and installed
+ * FEASTA must be downloaded and installed
-    User must enter .edu email
+ * There should be a back button to return to previous page.

  ## Edit event
 #### Description and Priority
   The user can edit an event that they posted

 #### Stimulus/Response Sequences
-  After selecting an event, screen with event details shows up Click on pencil icon on the left
+ * After selecting an event, screen with event details shows up
+ * Click on pencil icon on the left
-  Modify post
+ * Modify post

 #### Functional Requirements
-    FEASTA must be downloaded and installed
+  *  FEASTA must be downloaded and installed
-    User must enter .edu email
+  *  User must be the one who posted the event

  ## Comment
 #### Description and Priority
   The user can give opinions or ask questions about an event

 #### Stimulus/Response Sequences
-  After selecting an event, screen with event details shows up Scroll down to see comments
+ * After selecting an event, screen with event details shows up
+ * Scroll down to see comments
-  Click "Start typing" below
+ * Click "Start typing" below
-  Type comment
+ * Type comment
-  Click post
+ * Click "post"
-  Comment immediately shows up under event
+ * Comment immediately shows up under event

 #### Functional Requirements
+   * FEASTA must be downloaded and installed

+  ## Delete/Edit Comment
+#### Description and Priority
+  The user can delete a comment that they posted

+#### Stimulus/Response Sequences
+ * After selecting an event, screen with event details shows up
+ * Scroll down to see comments
+ * (NOT SURE HOW OUR UI WILL HANDLE THIS) Slide left to view delete and edit options
+ * Tap either delete which will remove the comment completely
+ * OR tap edit which allows you to modify your text.

+#### Functional Requirements
+  * FEASTA must be downloaded and installed

+  ## Delete/Edit Comment
+#### Description and Priority
+  The user can delete a comment that they posted

+#### Stimulus/Response Sequences
+ * After selecting an event, screen with event details shows up
+ * Scroll down to see comments
+ * (NOT SURE HOW OUR UI WILL HANDLE THIS) Slide left to view delete and edit options
+ * Tap either delete which will remove the comment completely
+ * OR tap edit which allows you to modify your text.

+#### Functional Requirements
-    FEASTA must be downloaded and installed
+  * FEASTA must be downloaded and installed
-    User must enter .edu email